 Kentucky Month-to-Month Lease Agreement

-A Kentucky month-to-month rental agreement is a flexible legal contract between a landlord and tenant that allows the tenant to rent a property without committing to a fixed lease term.
-This type of agreement does not have an end date, enabling either party to terminate the lease at any time with a 30-day notice.
+A Kentucky Month-to-Month Rental Agreement creates a flexible legal contract between landlords and tenants.
+Furthermore, this rental arrangement allows tenants to rent properties without fixed lease term commitments.
+Additionally, monthly rental agreements have no end dates, enabling either party to end the lease with 30-day notice.

 Kentucky Month-to-Month Lease Agreement